Overview

 How you’ll learn

 You'll be taught through a combination of lectures, seminars and practical workshops.
-Seminars will enable you to discuss and develop your understanding of topics covered in lectures in smaller groups.
-In addition, you'll have meetings with your academic personal tutor.
+Workshops in smaller groups, will enable you to discuss with your peers and develop your understanding of the subject.
+You will also be supported by your personal academic tutor.

 The majority of staff have worked as practitioners and hold membership of the professional body for HR specialists - the Chartered Institute of Personnel and Development (CIPD) - bringing a wealth of experience to student learning.